hima-Megahed/Qur-an-Surah-Identifier/README.md

 * Integrating & Tracking the development process and ensuring team stuck to the plan 	Roadmap

 ## License
-This project is an open source project was developed to serve and help other people intersten in arabic speech recognition.
+This project is an open source project was developed to serve and help other people intersting in arabic speech recognition.